connectgb/CGB-Core/README.md

 # Online mini-games for Discord

 Join the discord to get a feel for the bot in action!
-[link to the discord][discordlink] this link is a temparty link there for you will be kick out of server where you disconnect. if you want to join the effort please send me a message
+[link to the discord][discordlink] this link is a temporary link there for you will be kicked out of server where you disconnect. if you want to join the effort please send me a message

-If you want the bot on your server go [HERE](https://www.patreon.com/ConnectGames).
-You will need to varify your server later on with an Api key which you can get on the website
+If you want the bot on your server go [HERE](bit.ly/CGBdiscordBots).
+You will need to verify your server later on with an API key which you can get on the website

 ## Game List